 But 2 Gigabytes are better

 The average American uses 2.5GB of data per month.
-So before you sign away for unlimited data, find out what you really use with our WhistleOut data calculator and compare.
+So before you sign away for unlimited data, have a good think about how much data you actually use.
 Here are some great 2GB+ plans: